Building a new construction can be exciting and scary. Here are my 5 tips for kitchens when it comes to staying on a budget.

 If you have ever built a home with a specified builder – you have the “what I wish I had done” and the “I’m so glad we made that decision” stories.
 Here are my 5 tips for kitchens when the budget is important.

 We took on this process in May 2019 and moved into the home in February 2020.
-Even though I tried to stay within a budget- it was not tight so I gave myself grace and put the money into the areas that I thought would make life either easier when moving in, like the floors for example.
+Even though I tried to stay within a budget- I gave myself grace and put the money into the areas that I thought would make life either easier when moving in, like the floors for example.

 So when you decide to go with a certain builder, they will give you and design allowance to use, run incentives, etc. to make the decision a little easier to move forward.
 Unfortunately, this amount can melt away quickly – especially in the design center and you see the builder grade versus the level up to grade.
 Most of my design allowance went into these beauties.